Transferring Bees From Nuc To Hive

 • Now make one solid tap to the nuc box or shake it for a while.
 In my case, one solid tap is enough to transfer almost all of the remaining bees from the nuc to the hive.

-Now you have successfully installed your all bees from a nucleus hive to a new beehive.
+Now you have successfully installed all your bees from a nucleus hive to a new beehive.

 Why The Nuc Entrance Is Very Important?

 Bees usually remain inside the nuc at night and when there is rain or low temperature.
-When the weather is warm they will come out from the nuc.
+When the weather is warm, they will come out from the nuc.
 And look for a suitable place that attracts them.

 When the weather is warm, nice, and suitable for transportation.
 Bees from a Nuc will fly and move to the beehive on their own through the beehive entrance.